musicionary/github-api-project/README.md

 # _Library App_ :lips:

 ##### This application is a site that allows the user to access the Github api.
-I've been working on creating gulp tasks, bower tasks, and my first API call via the open source weather API.
-The user can discover the humidity in any city, or based on their location.
+I've been working on creating gulp tasks, bower tasks, and API calls via the Github API.
+The user can search for Github users by username and see a list of the Github user's repositories.

-Display the date each repository was created and use Moment.js (installed via Bower) to format it.

 ## Technologies Used